Welber33/Welber33/README.md

 - 🔭 I’m currently working on **personal projects**

-- 🌱 I’m currently learning **Figma, nextJs, tailwindCSS, more about react hooks and styled components, docker and kubernetes and microfrontends.**
+- 🌱 I’m currently learning **Figma, nextJs, tailwindCSS, more about react hooks and styled components, docker and kubernetes, graphQL, sanityCMS and microfrontends.**

 - 👯 I’m looking to collaborate on **the community sharing knowledge, talking about frontend development**